jbarrfitz/reading-notes/prep_data_structures.md

 **Date Due:** March 18, 11:59pm PDT

-Data structures and algorithms are extremely important for a software developer, as a thourough understanding of which of these is appropriate for a particular problem will lead to far more efficient coding.
+Data structures and algorithms are extremely important for a software developer, as a thorough understanding of which of these is appropriate for a particular problem will lead to far more efficient coding.
 If the correct algorithm is selected, valuable resources are less likely to be wasted.